bluedragon1221/papa_stories/md/23_Dem_Bones.md

 ---
 title: Dem Bones
+lesson: We become the sum of our choice
 ---

-Life Lessons: We become the sum of our choices.

 Thankfully, I've never suffered a broken bone in my life, but Lori and several of our children have.
 The most recent occurrence was Lori's